PlacetExperiri/python_beta_testing/README.md

 # python_beta_testing
 Python course beta testing

-The my solutions of the tasks of a new on-line course on Python
+Some of my solutions of the tasks as a beta-tester of a new Python on-line course